nivela-tech/portfolio-tracker-frontend/README.md

-# Flamefolio - Frontend
+# Agni Folio - Frontend

-This is the frontend for the Flamefolio application.
+This is the frontend for the Agni Folio application.

 It is built with React, TypeScript, and Material UI.